csiro-data-school/shell/_episodes/01-intro.md

 -   store data
 -   communicate with each other, and
 -   interact with us

-> ## Brainstorm
-> Write down 4 high level-things a computer can do.

 They can do the last of these in many different ways, including through a keyboard and mouse, or touch screen interfaces, or speech recognition systems.